Home » Colonoscopy

 The colonoscope is slowly withdrawn while the lining of the colon is inspected for any additional findings.

-It is important to follow specific aftercare instructions to ensure a smooth recovery.
+It is important to follow specific aftercare instructions to ensure a smooth recovery after your colonoscopy.
 Here’s what you can generally expect:

 MBBS (SG) • MMed (Surg) • MRCS (Ire) • FRCSEd (Gen) • FAMS (Surg)